The Unthanks: Live and Unaccompanied

 Live and Unaccompanied, released in March 2020, is an audio CD of 13 songs, sung by Rachel and Becky Unthank and Niopha Keegan without the accompaniment of other members of The Unthanks band.
 The album was recorded live at various venues in the UK and Ireland in April and May 2019.
-It was also packaged in a "special film edition" which includes a film, As We Go by musician and animator Ainslie Henderson (who is the partner of band member Becky Unthank), about The Unthanks' life on the road.
+It was also packaged in a "special film edition" which includes a film, As We Go by musician and animator Ainslie Henderson (Becky Unthank's partner), about The Unthanks' life on the road.

 The album is designated Vol. 5 in the Unthanks' Diversions series and follows on from Vol. 1 (The Songs of Robert Wyatt and Antony & The Johnsons), released in 2011, Vol. 2 (The Unthanks with Brighouse and Rastrick Brass Band), released in 2012, Vol. 3 (Songs from the Shipyards), released in 2012 and Vol. 4 (The Songs and Poems of Molly Drake), released in 2017.